Grand Traverse of the Jura Ski Tour

 The ideal skis to use for this trip are track skinny skis, classic/fishscale style for cross-country (Nordic) skiing.
 We will not be waxing or using skins.
 The majority of the skiing will be on prepared trails.
 Ski boots should be comfortable, warm classic style to match your bindings.
 Boots with a high ankle are more comfortable for this trip than a racing-style boot.
 Classic length ski poles (which should sit comfortably under your arm pit once stood on your skis) are also required.

-* Cross country skiing equipment, which includes, fishscale classic skis (not skates or waxables), boots and poles can be hired through the guide and picked up on arrival in Morteau at a cost of approximately €100 for the week (payable in cash).
-Rental must be arranged in advance, as the equipment will be picked up in Chamonix by your guide and brought to Morteau for you.
+* Cross country skiing equipment, which includes fishscale classic skis (not skates or waxables), Saloman (or similar) boots and bindings, and poles, can be hired locally at the start of the traverse.
+The approximate cost of equipment hire is €100 for the week (this includes the cost of returning the equipment to the hire shop at the end of the trek).
+You will make your payment direct to the hire shop or in the event of a late arrival, to the guide (cash only).
+All equipment hire must be arranged in advance, as it will be necessary to pre-order correct sizes.
 Please contact our office if you wish to arrange equipment hire.
-We will need to know your height, weight, normal shoe size and the measurement of your height up to your armpits (for ski pole hire).
-Rental equipment will normally be Salomon boots and bindings.
-The guide will collect any equipment at the end of the trip and organise its return to Chamonix.
+We will need to know your height, weight, normal shoe size (you must give us your everyday shoe size and not your personal adjustment for wearing boots) and the measurement of your height up to your armpits (for ski pole hire).
+The guide will accompany clients to the hire shop and at the end of the traverse, will collect any hire equipment and organise its return.